 Ravanaprabhu is the directorial debut of acclaimed filmmaker Ranjith.
 He also wrote the film apart from directing it.
 Ravanaprabhu is the sequel to the cult classic Malayalam movie Devasuram, which also starred Mohanlal.
 The movie takes a leap of several decades and now the characters from Devasuram are all in their old age.
 Mohanlal reprises his role as Mangalassery Neelakanthan and also plays his son Mangalassery Karthikeyan.
 The film is a mass entertainer.
 But not to lie, it is nothing in comparison to Devasuram.
 Ravanaprabhu is one of Mohanlal’s best double roles ever.

 3.Dileep in Kunjikoonan (2002)

-Taking a break from dual roles that were mostly associated with twins of familial relations, Kunjikoonan has Dileep play two entirely different characters and blows our minds.
+Taking a break from double roles that were mostly associated with twins or familial relations, Kunjikoonan has Dileep play two entirely different characters and blows our minds.
 The focus however lies in the titular role of Kunjikoonan alias Kunjan, a kind young man with a hunched back.
 He feels extremely insecure about himself due to his physical disfiguration though never openly admits it.
 Those scenes are extremely hilarious.
 The second role Dileep plays is more like a villain.
 He interferes with Kunjan’s love life but then leaves without creating much of a ruckus.
 The movie is an evergreen comedy movie in the history of Malayalam cinema.

 4.Tovino Thomas in Ende Ummande Peru (2018)